savaij/M1_memoire/Readme.md

 Github repository with code and data used for first year (M1) memoire of Digital Humanities at École Nationale des Chartes. <br><br>
 This is a repository created with the explicit purpose of a public presentation of the research.
 The working repository, which contains more data and files with private credentials to access the Telegram API, is not public.
-To access it, ask permission to the author,
+Ask permission to the author to access it.

+The report in PDF is available here: https://nbviewer.org/github/savaij/M1_memoire/blob/main/report_latex/report.pdf

 <br><br>